-A 50% duty pulse can be output using the divider output circuit, which is useful for piezo-electric buzzer drive.
+A 50% duty pulse can be output using the divider output circuit, which is useful for a piezo-electric buzzer drive.
 Divider output is from pin P13 (DVO).
-The P13 output latch should be set to "1" and then the P13 should be configured as an output mode.
+The P13 output latch should be set to "1" and then the P13 should be configured as an output.

-Divider output circuit is controlled by the control register (TBTCR) shown in Figure 2-11.
+The divider output circuit is controlled by the control register (TBTCR) shown in Figure 2-11.
+Note that TBTCR is a write-only register.